Grading

 - Min: 0

-The maximum rating is 5 and based on storing your cannabis nanoemulsion in a temperature controlled environment below (< 50° F) in the dark.
-The minimum rating is 0 because you may store your nanoemulsion above 75° F in a lighted environment or even outside (not recommended).
-We considered that transporting nanoemulsions may cause confusion because it could have numerous storage conditions.
+The maximum rating is 5 because you can store your cannabis nanoemulsion in a controlled environment.
+The minimum rating is 0 because you may store your nanoemulsion above 75 °F in a lighted environment or even outside (not recommended).
+We considered that transporting nanoemulsions may cause confusion because they could have numerous storage conditions.
 Do not take transportation into the equation at this time.